occiware/occiware-ozwillo/connector-analytics/README.md

 4. Start virtualbox GUI and setup redirection of port 8080 LATER it would be better to be able to do it using the OCCI configuration of the VM, see #132.

-5. In your browser, go to the Datacore Playground at http://localhost:8080/ .
+5. In your browser, go to the Datacore Playground at http://localhost:8080/dc-ui/index.html (BEWARE http://localhost:8080/ may be broken) .
 The top right dropdown box should list all existing data projects.
 If you select for instance the "geo_1" project, its "project portal" should be displayed in the central color textarea, and clicking on its first (eponymous) link should display the project's configuration in JSON(-LD) format.

 6. In the Linked Data Studio, do the "Publish" action on the "geo_1" project.
 It should set its "dcmp:frozenModelNames" property to ["*"] (and similarly "Unpublish" should set it to []), which can be seen in the Datacore Playground in said project's configuration.